 Mean CVC (i.e. temporal variability in recruit abundance, weighted by a CU’s mean abundance) was low in the 1960s, 70s and 90s, but was elevated at the beginning of the time series (1950s) and has increased by approximately 50% since the early 2000s (Figure 2d).
 Similarly, synchrony in recruit abundance was relatively high in the 1950s, low and stable for approximately 20 years afterwards and increased through the 1980s, leading to a peak several years ago (Figure 2e.)
 As expected, changes in CVA mirror these patterns, showing a gradual increase followed by a jump to particularly high levels in the early 2000s (Figure 2f).

 Figure 2.
-Observed trends in Fraser River sockeye salmon productivity (log (recruits per spawner)), aggregate spawner abundance, and aggregate catch (a-c).
-12-year moving window estimates of the mean component coefficient of variation (CVC), synchrony index (φ), and aggregate variability (CVA) (d-f) of 11 CUs with time series extending back to 1948.
+Observed trends in Fraser River sockeye salmon productivity (log (recruits per spawner)), aggregate spawner abundance, and aggregate catch (a-c), and 12-year moving window estimates of the mean component coefficient of variation (CVC), synchrony index (φ), and aggregate variability (CVA) (d-f) of 11 CUs with time series extending back to 1948.
 Black lines represent median estimates and grey bands represent 90th percentile intervals.
+In panel (a), multiple colours are used to show productivity trends for the 11 individual CUs from which the median was calculated.

 Forward simulation